 Students who are absent for other than the above noted reasons are considered unexcused.
 Student initiated "skip" days are prohibited and will be treated as an unexcused absence.
 Any student's participation in "skip" days may face disciplinary action.
-An unexcused absence for any part of the day will result in a student being prohibited from attending extracurricular activities, as an observer or participant, that evening.
-An unexcused absence means that students cannot earn credit for work completed in class or assignments assigned on that day.
+An unexcused absence for any part of the day will result in a student being prohibited from participating in extra-curricular activities An unexcused absence means that students cannot earn credit for work completed in class or assignments assigned on that day.
+Work completion time frames for unexcused absences will be reviewed by administration on an individual basis.